Momen-Alshouha/resturant-webpage/README.md

 # HtmlCssResturant
-Only Html&amp;Css Resturant web page.
+Simple and Only Html&amp;Css Resturant web page.